 When you think NYC, I bet you think of food.

-Therefore, the amount of culinary choices you have as a New Yorker is truly jaw dropping!
+Therefore, the amount of culinary choices you have as a New Yorker is truly jaw-dropping since there are tons of unique restaurants in NYC!

 I mean, you’ve got pizzas, burgers, hotdogs, tacos, sushi, curry, noodles, sliders, cronuts, etc. – and yeah, now I’m hardcore drooling just thinking about all that decadent foodie goodness.